 This category of hallucinogens are known to affect an individual’s perception of sight and sound causing visual and auditory hallucinations.
 Another major effect created by this class of drugs is an experience of dissociation from one’s self.

 Ketamine (Special K) is a type of chemical that is used in anesthetic medications, particularly in trauma patients.
-However, when abused this drug can produce powerful dissociative experiences such as near-death experiences, out-of-body experiences, and other experiences sometimes referred to as spiritual.
+However, when abused Ketamine can produce powerful dissociative experiences such as near-death experiences, out-of-body experiences, and other experiences sometimes referred to as spiritual.

 PCP (Phencyclidine) is another drug that was initially designed to be used as an anesthetic, but can create powerful side effects causing hallucinations, amnesia, paranoia, and a distorted sense of perception.
 Long-term use of PCP may cause respiratory issues, heart attack, brain hemorrhage, kidney failure and other risks.